 Because of its tremendous beauty and its exceptional quality, the Chaleur Bay is part of the Most Beautiful Bays in the World Club.
 Protected from the wind, the bay offers a microclimate resulting in warm waters.
 Now is the time to go for a swim and relax on the long beaches.

-At Carleton-sur-Mer, see the Oratoire Notre-Dame-du-Mont-Saint-Joseph, on the top of Mont Saint-Joseph (555 m).
-Entering Maria, you will see the wigwam-shaped church of the Gesgapegiag Micmac community.
+At Carleton-sur-Mer, see the oratoiry on the top of Mont Saint-Joseph (555 m).
+At Maria, you will see the wigwam-shaped church of the Gesgapegiag Micmac community.

 You must visit The Battle of the Ristigouche National Historic Site which commemorates the last naval battle between France and England in 1760.